joshuapowell/quick-start-creating-a-vector-database-for-RAG/README.md

 ## Using

-Launch the `exploring-chromadb.ipynb` notebook in your preferred Jupyter Notebook environment.
+Launch one of the notebooks in the `notebooks` directory in your preferred Jupyter Notebook environment.

+1. Explore how to use a vector database: `exploring-chromadb.ipynb`
+2. Explore how to ETL PDF data into a vector database: `exploring-data-extraction-from-pdf.ipynb`

 ## Development